-How it works
+How lymecycline works

-Common side effects
+Common side effects of lymecycline

-Frequently asked questions
+Frequently asked questions for Lymecycline

 Q. Is lymecycline an antibiotic, penicillin or tetracycline?

 Lymecycline is a type of tetracycline antibiotic.
-It is not a penicillin.
+It is not a penicillin

-Q. Is lymecycline used for the treatment of acne?
+Q. Is Lymecycline used for the treatment of acne?

 Yes.
-Lymecycline is used for the treatment of acne caused due to infections by bacteria.
+Lymecycline is used for the treatment of acne caused due to infections by bacteria

-Q. Is lymecycline safe?
+Q. Is Lymecycline safe?

 Lymecycline is relatively safe if used as directed by physician.
-In case of adverse events, please consult your doctor.
+In case of adverse events, please consult your doctor

-Q. Is lymecycline same as Tetralysal?
+Q. Is Lymecycline same as Tetralysal?

 Yes.
-Tetralysal is the name of one of the brands of lymecycline available in the market.
+Tetralysal is the name of one of the brands of Lymecycline available in the market

-Q. Does lymecycline affect birth control?
+Q. Does Lymecycline affect birth control?

 Yes.
 Lymecycline may reduce the contraceptive action of hormonal contraceptive medicines.
-Hence, use of alternate birth control measure is recommended while taking lymecycline.
+Hence, use of alternate birth control measure is recommended while taking Lymecycline

-Q. Does lymecycline cause weight changes, hair loss or affect periods?
+Q. Does Lymecycline cause weight changes, hair loss or affect periods?